 Ensemble in a Drama Series

-While Emma Stone got recognition for her work on Netflix's Maniac, this would have been the perfect opportunity to let the whole cast (Jonah Hill, Justin Theroux, Sonoya Mizuno, and Sally Field) know just how awesome they were.
-Same goes for Killing Eve — Sandra Oh got a well-deserved nod, but it would have been nice to see the whole gang, including British lead Jodie Comer, honoured as well.
+While Emma Stone got recognition for her work on Netflix's Maniac, this would have been the perfect opportunity to let the whole cast (Jonah Hill, Justin Theroux, Sonoya Mizuno, and Sally Field) know just how bingable they were.
+Same goes for Killing Eve — Sandra Oh got a well-deserved nod, but it would have been nice to see the whole gang, including Jodie Comer, honored as well.

 Female Actor in a Drama Series

 Homecoming didn't get any love this year, which meant Julia Roberts didn't make it to the list, and while The Americans did get nominated for best ensemble, Keri Russell didn't get a specific nod.

 Male Actor in a Supporting Role in a Motion Picture

 In better news, Sam Elliott got recognition for his role in A Star Is Born for the first time this season.

 Female Actor in a Supporting Role in a Motion Picture